saeedkhatami/WarpLinuxConnector/README.md

 # WarpLinuxConnector

-A GUI app base on [warp](https://developers.cloudflare.com/warp-client/get-started/linux) on Windows for linux users
+A GUI app base on [warp](https://developers.cloudflare.com/warp-client/get-started/linux) on Windows for linux users.

 ## Installation